Our latest presentation:

 Communications with the Media, Industry and Financial Analysts and Confidential Information

 Argonaut has designated, trained spokespersons who are the only ones authorized to communicate with the media, industry analysts and the investment community on behalf of Argonaut.
 Any contact with the media and industry analysts must be guided by the Disclosure Policy of Argonaut Gold.
-It is expected that such contact will be administered by the President and CEO, or in his absence, the Chief Financial Officer.
+It is expected that such contact will be administered by the President and Chief Executive Officer, or in his absence, the Vice President of Investor Relations.

 Compliance with Laws, Rules and Regulations